 For those who are unfamiliar with Shrimp Sauce, I must warn you that the first time you open the cover, you probably wonder if the stuff has gone bad.
 It stinks like a rugby boy’s underpants which has been left in the rucksack for a week.
 No one in his right mind would ever think about sticking a finger into the jar and tasting it.
 Like other umami rich ingredients, Shrimp sauce is made from shrimp which has been fermented such that the proteins are broken down into amino acids like glutamates and inosinates which give dishes that intense savoury flavour.
 It is essentially the same process as producing parmesan cheese or soy sauce.
 You won’t be able to buy this from the supermarket.
 (There is the Lee Kum Kee brand but it is not as pungent) I get mine from two places; the dry goods stores at the wet market and Victoria Wholesale Centre.
 You should be able to buy this from your nearest wet market.

 The 2nd part of the equation is to figure out how to get the batter right.
 This technique of mixing the batter into the marinade is quite unique to this dish.
 It is similar to the “Velveting” technique which is popular in Chinese cuisine.
 I first learnt about this technique during a fishing trip where I had some of the best wings ever.
 The cook on the boat used the same technique of marinating the wings in batter before deep frying and the crust was thin and crisp.
 When I asked her what she used, she simply told me that it was a pre-mix tempura flour which you can get from the supermarkets.
 That is certainly a good alternative if you don’t want to mix your own flour.
 I have tried using “Dragon Boat Crispy Flour” from Kwong Cheong Thye which also works really well.
 But I realize that there will be many readers from overseas who will not be able to buy this particular brand of pre-mix, so I really needed to get back to basics.
-After a series of trials and errors, I eventually settled on a 50:50 mix of plain flour and potato starch which gave me the kind of light, flaky crisp crust which does not turn chewy and hard after resting.
+After a series of trials and errors, I eventually settled on a 50:50 mix of plain flour and potato starch (or tapioca starch) which gave me the kind of light, flaky crisp crust which does not turn chewy and hard after resting.
 Potato starch is used to coat chicken chops in Taiwanese “Shilin” fried chicken and I have always felt it is a great starch for deep frying.
 Some recipes have called for corn flour, but in my experience, corn flour tends to produce a crust which is thick and tough rather than delicate and crispy.

 You might think the deep frying part is quite straightforward, but the Cze Char chefs tell me that there is a certain way to deep fry the chicken so that it is crispy and dry when its served.
 To do this the chicken needs to go into the oil at a high temperature and then the heat is lowered once the crust is formed.